-The Central Ohio Transit Authority is the regional public transit provider for greater Columbus and central Ohio.
-With a service area of 1.2 million residents, COTA provides more than 18 million passenger trips annually.
+The Central Ohio Transit Authority is the regional public transit provider for greater Columbus and Central Ohio.
+With a service area of 1.2 million residents, COTA provides nearly 19 million passenger trips annually.

 COTA will be the region’s transportation leader.